gosu/releasy/README.md

 [libgosu app wrapper](http://www.libgosu.org/downloads/).
 Latest version of the OS X-compatible wrapper is "gosu-mac-wrapper-0.7.41.tar.gz" which uses Ruby 1.9.2 and includes some binary gems: Gosu, Chipmunk and TexPlay.

+Warning: "gosu-mac-0.7.41.tar.gz" is NOT the complete OS X app wrapper, but rather just the Gosu gem pre-compiled for OS X!

 Credits
 -------